grafana/grafana/docs/sources/features/datasources/postgres.md

 Name | Description
 ------------ | -------------
 time | The name of the date/time field.
 Could be a column with a native SQL date/time data type or epoch value. timeend | Optional name of the time end field, needs to be date/time data type.
-If set, then annotations are marked as regions between time and time-end. text | Event description field. tags | Optional field name to use for event tags as a comma separated string.
+If set, then annotations are marked as regions between time and time-end.
+(Grafana v6.6+) text | Event description field. tags | Optional field name to use for event tags as a comma separated string.